This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Japan.

 where the employee had a reasonable expectation that the contract would be renewed.

-In addition, under Article 18 of the LCA, a provision which came into effect on 1 April 2013, an employee who has been employed by the same employer under a fixed-term contract that has been renewed at least once and has continued in effect for more than five years may request the contract to be converted into a contract with an indefinite term (please see reply to Question 21).
+In addition, under Article 18 of the LCA, an employee who has been employed by the same employer under a fixed-term contract that has been renewed at least once and has continued in effect for more than five years may request the contract to be converted into a contract with an indefinite term (please see reply to Question 23).

 In a redundancy situation, precedent requires that courts apply a strict standard in determining the validity of dismissals.
 Specifically, a court is required to consider the following four factors in this determination: